Yasha Sapir

 Works in Progress

-In which I defend a causal conception of what it takes to be complicit.
+In which I defend a signaling-based account of why silence can make people complicit.

 A paper on vague communication.